docker/docs/content/manuals/admin/company/new-company.md

 - /docker-hub/new-company/
 ---

 You can create a new company in the Docker Admin Console.
-Before you begin, make sure you're the owner of the organization you want to add to the new company.
-The organization also needs to have a Docker Business subscription.
+Before you begin, you must:
+- Be the owner of the organization you want to add to your company
+- Have a Docker Business subscription

 {{< include "admin-early-access.md" >}}